ThuyKat/Spring-Security-/README.md

 }
 ```
 5. Create User entity model and UserRepository similar to how we normally create with other SpringBoot Project
+## Authentication with LDAP
+We are going to run our own instance of opensource LDAP server.
+This LDAP server will hold information in-memory
+- Ldap data interchange format: syntax to work with ldap
 ## Authorization : different APIs having different levels of access control

 For example, we want "/" path be accessible to everyone or unauthenticated, "/user" be accessible to User and Admin, and "/admin" only accessible to Admin